traefik/traefik/docs/content/user-guides/docker-compose/acme-dns/index.md

 !!! info "Variables may vary depending on the Provider."
 	 Please note this guide may vary depending on the provider you use.
 	 The only things changing are the names of the variables you will need to define in order to configure your provider so it can create DNS records.
-	 Please refer the list of Providers given right above and replace all the OVH variables with the ones described in this documentation.
+	 Please refer the [list of providers](../../../https/acme.md#providers) given right above and replace all the environment variables with the ones described in this documentation.

 ## Setup